Kindergarten Curriculum

 -

-Identify, name, and say the sounds for the five consonant letters
+Identify, name, and say the short and long sounds for the five vowel letters

 -